Curiosity1836/Friendlier/readme.md

 <p>This is just a small website that grabs steam friends from the steam api.
-Made mostly just to poke fun at Epic.</p>
+Made mostly just to poke fun at Epic Games.</p>
+<p>My actual changes are in views, sass inside /resources also in app/http/controllers/steamcontroller.php.</p>

 <p>TODO:</p>
 <ul>